notuntoward/zotero-markdb-connect/README.md

 [![zotero target version](https://img.shields.io/badge/Zotero-7-green?style=flat-square&logo=zotero&logoColor=CC2936)](https://www.zotero.org) [![Using Zotero Plugin Template](https://img.shields.io/badge/Using-Zotero%20Plugin%20Template-blue?style=flat-square&logo=github)](https://github.com/windingwind/zotero-plugin-template)

 - **_Scans your Markdown database and adds a colored tag to associated Zotero items._**
-- **_Jump to Markdown notes from the contextual menu of Zotero items._**
+- **_Jump to Markdown notes from the contextual menu of Zotero items or with a keyboard shortcut._**
 - **_Supports various Markdown databases, including [Obsidian](https://obsidian.md), [logseq](https://logseq.com), and [Zettlr](https://www.zettlr.com)._**
-- **_Zotero 8 compatible._**
+- **_Built for Zotero 7._**

 ![MarkDBConnectScreenshot](./docs/assets/readme/MarkDBConnectScreenshot.png)

-This is a plugin for [Zotero](https://www.zotero.org), a research source management tool.
+This is a plugin for [Zotero 7](https://www.zotero.org), a research source management tool.
 The _MarkDB-Connect_ plugin searches a user-defined folder for markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero-Item-Key, and adds a colored tag to the corresponding Zotero items.

 This plugin was initially designed with the [Obsidian](https://obsidian.md) markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
 It offers preliminary support for [logseq](https://logseq.com) and [Zettlr](https://www.zettlr.com).
 It can be adapted to other databases that store markdown files outside of Zotero, and to other workflows that generate markdown reading notes linked to Zotero items (such as Zotero’s `Export Note` feature).